 To "get access to your profile to begin making changes, you first have to claim the profile or in PlumX terminology, "Claim Researcher.”
 Click the gear icon on the upper right of the screen and choose Plumx will display the profile it believes is a match for you.
 Click “Claim Researcher” to the right of the name.
 If you don’t see your profile, please contact Stephen McMinn at email@example.com and we will assist you with claiming your profile.

 Once you have claimed your profile, you can then add Researcher and Publication (Research Object) Identifier information to your profile.
 To add this information to your profile, click the gear icon and select “My Profile.”
 Then on the next screen select “Edit This Profile” in the upper right hand corner of the screen.

-The key to PlumX being able to provide meaningful statistical data is that you have knowledge of your publications, presentations, and other scholarship.
+The key to PlumX being able to provide meaningful statistical data is that it has knowledge of your publications, presentations, or other scholarship.
 To assist you with entering this information into your profile, please consult the PlumX user manual and the glossary of PlumX terminology.

 Please note, you do not need an IDEALS account to participate with PlumX.

-In some cases it is as easy as providing the web address or account name for your YouTube site , although it can track individual YouTube items as well.
-This can be used in cases where your presentation at a conference or workshop is housed on the YouTube site for the conference or organization where you presented.
-The easiest way to make sure that items are not only preserved by accessed in PlumX is to preserve these objects (word documents, images, presentations, videos, etc.) into the IDEALS Institutional Repository for UIS.
+In some cases, it is as easy as providing the web address or account name for your YouTube site, although it can track individual YouTube items as well.
+This can be used in cases where your presentation was at a conference or workshop and is housed on their YouTube site rather than your own.

 There are numerous ways to load multiple objects at once as well as provide information for individual objects with a variety of sites.
 Here are some examples: